 '''

+Auto-

-Autocompletion Action
+Action

+completion

 of:

+If you enter the first letters of a variable name, you can press CTRL+J to

 Variable

-If you enter the first letters of a variable name, you can press CTRL+J to automatically

 Name

-complete the name.
-A pop-up list is displayed with possible choices if several declared
+automatically complete the name.
+A pop-up list is displayed with possible choices if

-variable names match the typed characters.
+several declared variable names match the typed characters.

-When you press ENTER at the end of a line containing an unknown variable symbol, you are
+When you press ENTER at the end of a line containing an unknown variable

-Missing
+Missina

 Symbols

-prompted to declare it immediately.
+symbol, you are prompted to declare it immediately.

-FB

-When you type the name of a function block instance (used either as an instance or a data
+When you type the name of a function block instance (used either as an instance or

+FB Member

-structure), pressing the point "." after the name of the instance opens a pop-up list with the
+a data structure), pressing the point "·" after the name of the instance opens a pop-

-Member

-names of possible members.
+up list with the names of possible members.

 Type the name of a function block followed by an opening parenthesis

 FB Call

 MLMstRun (

-Press the ENTER key to complete the instructions with the appropriate argument list,
+Press the ENTER key to complete the instructions with the appropriate argument

-including comments and possibly default values so that you are guided through the list of
+list, including comments and possibly default values so that you are guided

-values to be passed to the called function.
+through the list of values to be passed to the called function.

 MLMstRun (

-( BlockID : DINT ),
+( BlockID : DINT ) ,

 ( Speed : LREAL )

 );

 '''